spotify/confidence-sdk-swift/README.md

 ### Formatting code

 You can automatically format your code using:

 ```shell
 ./scripts/swift-format
 ```

 ### Running tests

 IT tests require a Confidence client token to reach remote servers.
 The token can be created on the Confidence portal.
-The Confidence project used for IT tests is named `konfidens_e2e`.
+The Confidence organisation used for IT tests is named `konfidens-e2e` (you may need to request access).

+The tests use the flag `test-flag-1` and the client key can be found under `Swift Provider - E2E Tests` in the console.

+To run the tests:

 ```shell
 ./scripts/run_tests.sh <CLIENT_TOKEN>